Defendants in fatal Oceanside assault appear in court

 Acting state Supreme Court Justice Howard Sturim ordered the five — Haakim Mechan, 19; Marquis Stephens Jr., 18; Javonte Neals, 18; Taj Woodruff, 17; and Sean Merritt, 17 — to return to court Dec.
 4. The five pleaded not guilty to the charges in September.

 Nassau County prosecutors say the five participated in an after-school brawl at a Oceanside strip mall that resulted in the death of 16-year-old Khaseen Morris.
-Authorities say Tyler Flach, a Nassau County Community College student, fatally stabbed Morris during the fight.
-Two 16-year-olds were also arrested as the result of the brawl.
+Authorities say Tyler Flach, 19, fatally stabbed Morris during the fight.
+Two 16-year-olds were also charged as the result of the brawl.

 About a dozen of Morris’ relatives attended Monday’s hearing.